onqtam/headjack/docs/why/14_ECONOMICS.md

 ██████████████████████████████████████████████████████████████████
-# SECTION: Accounting beyond the price signal - properly calculating contribution and relevance
+# SECTION: Accounting beyond the price signal - properly calculating contribution and relevance / credit assignment / recognition
 ██████████████████████████████████████████████████████████████████

 > "An effective accounting of the economy and politics would be a revolutionary act." - [Samo Burja](https://youtu.be/A3Zd2K0BJoI?t=7136)